Treatment for the asbestos cancer mesothelioma is classified as one of two types — curative or palliative.

 - Curative therapy focuses on killing the cancer cells and stopping further growth.

 - Palliative care treatments aim at relieving the symptoms and improving the patient’s quality of life.

 In many instances, a patient will begin treatment with an aggressive protocol, but will be transitioned to a more palliative treatment plan if the disease stops responding to the aggressive therapies.

 An empowered mesothelioma patient is often the best patient for a medical team.
 Empowered patients are informed of their disease’s track and treatment options, and they are willing to take an active role in their treatment strategies.

-Learning about the benefits and risks of each of the options below is critical to ensuring you are prepared for the arduous battle ahead.
-Listen closely to your doctor, and ask enough questions to get the full picture.
+Learning about the benefits and risks of each treatment option is critical to ensuring you are prepared for the arduous battle ahead.
+Listen closely to your doctor, and ask as many questions as you need to get the full picture.